-Windows
+• Windows

-- Windows7/Vista: From the Start menu, open the Control Panel (click Start->Settings->Control Panel if you have the Classic Start menu).
+- Windows 7/Vista From the Start menu, open the Control Panel (click Start->Settings->Control Panel if you have the Classic Start menu).
 Choose "Hardware and Sound" and open the Device Manager.
 Under the Display adaptors tree, you will see your graphics card listed.
-You can double click on the graphics card for more information. - XP: From the Start menu, right-click on My Computer, and select Properties.
-From here, navigate to the Hardware tab.
-Open the Device Manager, and look under the Display adaptors tree to see your graphics card.
-You can double-click on the graphics card for more information.
+You can double click on the graphics card for more information. - Windows 10 Click on the magnifying glass next to the start menu icon in the main toolbar and search for "Device Manager".
+From the Device Manager window, expand the Display Adapters tree and the graphics card will be listed.
+Right-click on the graphics card and choose Properties for more information as well as options for updating the graphics card.

-• Linux
+Linux

-Open a command terminal and type the following command "Ispci -v".
+Open a command terminal and type the following command "lspci -v".
 The graphics card information will be listed under "VGA compatible controller".